IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/getting-started.md

 Download the latest version of the IndiGO SDK from [Nexus](https://repo.tomtom.com/#browse/browse:ivi:com%2Ftomtom%2Findigo%2Ftomtom-indigo-sdk).

-After logging in to Nexus you can find the latest version under `com -> tomtom -> indigo -> tomtom-indigo-sdk`.
+After logging in to Nexus you can find the SDK versions under `com -> tomtom -> indigo -> tomtom-indigo-sdk`:

+- Click on the `+` icon left of the latest version to open this folder.
-- Clicking on the latest `tomtom-indigo-sdk-<versions>.tar.gz` file to open it.
+- Click on the `tomtom-indigo-sdk-<versions>.tar.gz` file to see its details in the panel on the right.
-- Then click the link at `Path` in the menu to the right to start downloading.
+- Click the link at `Path` in the panel on the right to start downloading the SDK.

 Extract the downloaded file and you find the example app source code inside it.
 Then follow the instructions below to setup an environment in which to run IndiGO.